Education & Outreach

 Donations of clean stainless steel utensils in good condition are needed and WELCOME!
 Stainless steel standard forks, desert forks, standard knives (not steak knives), teaspoons, and tablespoons only, please-- no plastic handled picnic ware.

 Donations for Fork It Over can be dropped off at the Orange County Solid Waste Management Department administrative office at 1207 Eubanks Rd.
-Monday – Friday from 8AM-5PM to the attention of Muriel Williman.
+Monday – Friday from 8AM-5PM.
 The more utensils we collect, the more events we can serve.

 OCSWM can provide tours for classroom size groups and organizations, for 3rd grade and older.
 Tours last approximately one hour and are free.
 The Orange County Municipal Solid Waste Landfill and recycling facilities are an excellent educational and public resource.
 These tours provide experience-based instruction regarding principles of modern landfill technology and anatomy, methane production and capture, hydrology, the economics of waste management, social impacts, waste diversion strategies, and the specifics of the Orange County Solid Waste Management program including regulations, recycling processing and markets, household hazardous waste collection, electronics recycling and much more.